alexlimofficial/crypto-price-tracker-chatbot/README.md

 ### ngrok

 A key requiremenet for a bot application is that it should be reachable via a publicly accessible internet address/port.
-The open source tool and service called **ngrok** was used to create a virtual tunnel between the PC rnuning the application and the internet.
+The open source tool and service called **ngrok** was used to create a virtual tunnel between the PC running the application and the internet.
 This tunnel allows incoming HTTP requests sent to a special URL at the ngrok cloud service to be relayed through to the listening bot application.